rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/RangeIsHidden.md

 # [`RangeIsHidden`](/src/vba/RangeIsHidden.vba)

-Determines whether a given range is entirely hidden (no visible cells).
+Checks if a given range is entirely hidden (no visible cells).

 ## Syntax